BOXNYC/AlphaVideoTexture.js/README.md

 # AlphaVideoTexture.js
 Three.js Alpha Channel Video Texture.
 Renders a VideoTexture when alpha channel is supported, otherwise uses the SeeThru method.

+The AlphaVideoTexture.js is setup as a module or just a script src to a CDN load of Three.min.js. ( Not tested as a module though )

 ## SeeThru
 https://github.com/m90/seeThru